timelsass/wp-php-version-check/README.md

 ### What does it do?

 If an environment does not meet the minimum PHP or WordPress version requirements, the plugin is deactivated and an error admin notice is shown in the admin dashboard.
 The notice informs the user of the minimum requirements, and their current versions of WordPress and PHP so they can change their environment to satisfy the plugin's version requirements.
 If the user activates the plugin through WP-CLI then a WP-CLI Warning is displayed informing them of the same information.
+The plugin is then able to run it's code in the WordPress init hook using the generated hook name, or it call a callable method to run it's initialization code if init is not desirable.

 ---